 5. If PCBs are present in caulking material, does that mean exposure and health impacts are likely?

-No. DPH/BEH’s review of available data suggests that if caulking is intact, no appreciable exposures to PCBs are likely and hence health effects would not be expected.
+No. DPH/BCEH’s review of available data suggests that if caulking is intact, no appreciable exposures to PCBs are likely and hence health effects would not be expected.
 DPH has conducted indoor tests and reviewed available data generated through the efforts of many others in forming this opinion.